 |Deakin course code||M501|

-* Full time study in Trimesters 1 and 2 only
+* Full time study is offered in Trimesters 1 and 2 only

 - Course overview

 - Career opportunities